 What is PRIME?

-PRIME is an interactive online database that puts the findings of planning studies at your fingertips, letting you find studies, identified needs, and recommendations relevant to your own work.
+PRIME is an interactive online database that puts the findings of planning studies at planners' fingertips, letting them find studies, identified needs, and recommendations relevant to their own work.
 Users can search by category or geographic location via drop-down menus or a map interface.
 PRIME helps users see how studies by various agencies are connected and supports collaboration in planning and advancing projects.

 What Does PRIME Do?